 There are two types of stock companies: the ordinary and a smaller one.
-The ordinary stock company needs at least 5 founders who subscribe stock shares for a minimum value of EUR 50,000.00 in total.
+The minimum stock at the foundation of the joint stock company is EUR 50,000.00.
 By law, the stock company needs to have a managing board and a supervisory council, which represents the interest of the stockholders.